Nobody Wants This: Development

 On March 1, 2023, it was announced that Netflix had greenlit a comedy series created by Erin Foster based loosely on Foster's real-life experiences.
-It was also announced that Kristen Bell would have a main role in the series, along with Steven Levitan serving as co-executive producer on the series along with Foster and Bell.
+It was also announced that Kristen Bell would have a main role in the series and serve as co-executive producer along with Steven Levitan and Foster.

 On May 15, 2024, the series was given the title Nobody Wants This.

 The series is executive-produced by Foster, Kristen Bell, Steven Levitan, Craig DiGregorio, Sara Foster, Danielle Stokdyk, Oly Obst and Josh Lieberman for 3 Arts Entertainment.
 Production companies involved with this series are Steven Levitan Productions, 3 Arts Entertainment, and 20th Television.

 On October 10, 2024, Netflix renewed the series for a second season, with Jenni Konner and Bruce Eric Kaplan as new showrunners, replacing Foster and DiGregorio, who were the first season's showrunners.
-On February 7, 2025, at the 30th Critics' Choice Awards, Jackie Tohn revealed that the second season is scheduled to begin filming on March 3, 2025.
-Filming for the second season wrapped on May 12, 2025.
+Filming for the second season began on March 3, 2025 and concluded on May 12, 2025.

 On November 4, 2025, Netflix renewed the series for a third season.

+Filming for the third season began on March 24, 2026 and concluded on May 21, 2026.